jeqcho/harvard_gem_finder/README.md

 # Harvard Gems

-![Screenshot of the Harvard Gem website](readme-images/readme-screenshot.png) Web scrapper, data analysis and [website](jeqcho.github.io/harvard-gems).
+![Screenshot of the Harvard Gem website](readme-images/readme-screenshot.png) Web scrapper, data analysis and [website](https://jeqcho.github.io/harvard-gems) for the best classes at Harvard.

 If you found it useful, you can